 About Me

-I earned my B.A. in Political Science with a minor in Law from National Chung Cheng University.
+I received my M.A. in Political Science from National Taiwan University and earned my B.A. in Political Science, with a minor in Law, from National Chung Cheng University.

 For further information, please feel free to contact me at: d14322004@ntu.edu.tw